Exercise Classes for Older Adults That Are Good for the Body and Easy on the Joints

 Rooted in Chinese martial arts, Tai Chi is a gentle form of exercise.
 It promotes deep breathing with low impact movements.
 It consists of a single pose with about 19 of these different movements.

-Some of the benefits include reduced stress, help with arthritis pain, improves balance, and enhances concentration.
+Some of the benefits of Tai Chi are that it reduces stress, helps with arthritis pain, improves balance, and enhances concentration.

 Another low impact exercise routine for active adults is Pilates.
 With the ability to change this exercise for differing physical needs, it’s quickly becoming a popular class for older adults.